 Lodgment will be via an online form that can be completed by either the entity themselves, or their tax agent.
+The organisation will then receive a summary notification confirming its receipt.
 Once an organisation has lodged its first return, the ATO will produce a pre-populated form for future years.
 In future, organisations will need to either simply lodge their pre-filled annual confirmation or update the return with any new information before lodging.